1. Avoid runs at all costs.

 2. Use a plastic drop cloth to cover anything you don’t want paint on

-When you use spray paint in a garage, even with the door open, the paint particles will settle on anything and everything in your garage and create a fine dust like layer of paint on anything uncovered.
+When you use spray paint in a garage, even with the door open, the paint particles will settle on anything and everything in your garage and create a cloud of fine dust like a layer of paint on anything uncovered.

 3. Buy more spray paint than you think you’ll need